RAM AND THE HE-GOAT

 spirits and their manifestation to humans can have devastating effects.

-Twice, in the book of Revelation, the Apostle John had the same kind
+Twice, in the book of Revelation, the Apostle John had similar

 In these three passages, we find that he appeared to